 - high-risk occupations where exposure to chickenpox is likely (eg. healthcare workers, teachers, childcare staff)

-- women planning a pregnancy (chickenpox vaccine should not be given during pregnancy nor should the recipient become pregnant for 28 days after vaccination)
+- women planning a pregnancy (chickenpox vaccine should not be given during pregnancy and women are advised to avoid becoming pregnant for 28 days after vaccination)

 - women immediately after delivery of a baby

 - parents of young children

 - household contacts of people with lowered immunity.

 Varicella vaccine has been shown to reduce the likelihood of chickenpox in previously unvaccinated people if given within 3 days, and possibly up to 5 days, after contact with an infected person, with earlier administration preferable.
 An injection of zoster immune globulin (ZIG) given within 96 hours of exposure to chickenpox provides immediate but temporary protection against chickenpox and may be recommended if exposure has occurred for individuals at high risk of severe disease or pregnant women who are not immune to chickenpox.
 ZIG is not recommended for otherwise healthy children or adults.
 ZIG will not treat established chickenpox.